The total spine of the Milnor fibration of a plane curve singularity: in the tangent direction

 The following lemma shows that $\xi_0$ may only have fountains or saddle points (\cref{fig:elementary_sing}).

 \begin{lemma} If $H \in \mathcal{H} \setminus \mathcal{H}_0$, then $\xi_{H,0}$ does not have sink singularities. \end{lemma}

 \begin{proof} If $p \in D_0^\circ$ is a sink singularity of $\xi_{H,0}$, that is, if the vector field $\xi_{H,0}$ has a sink in the direction tangent to $D_0$, then the vector field $\hat\xi_{H,0}$ has an sink at $p$ by \Cref{lem:sink_in_normal}.
-In particular, for each Milnor fiber, there is a whole disk in it that forms part of the spine, which contradicts the fact that the spine is isotropic by \cite[Theorem 2.2]{AC_lag}. \end{proof}
+In particular, for each Milnor fiber, there is a whole disk in it that forms part of the spine, which contradicts the fact that the spine contains no disks with positive volume which is proved in \cite[Theorem 2.2]{AC_lag}. \end{proof}

 \begin{lemma} Let $p$ be a point in $D_0 \cap \tilde{C}$.
 Then, the vector field $\xi_0$ points towards $p$ in a small neighborhood around $p$.
 As a consequence, the Poincar\'e-Hopf index of $\xi_0$ at the puncture $p$ is $1$. \end{lemma}